trackle-iot/liblightmodbus/README.md

 - Supports register/coil access callback functions

 *Currently supported functions include: 01, 02, 03, 04, 05, 06, 15, 16 and 22.*
-Check out the [online documentation](https://jacajack.github.io/liblightmodbus/) for more technical information and user guide.
+Check the [online documentation](https://jacajack.github.io/liblightmodbus/) for more technical information and user guide.

+## Support
+If you face any problems, please refer to the [docs](https://jacajack.github.io/liblightmodbus/) first.
+If you can't find answer to your question there, please [open an issue](https://github.com/Jacajack/liblightmodbus/issues/new).
+Hopefully this will help to form some kind of FAQ list.
-If you need help - [email me](mailto:mrjjot@gmail.com).
-If you want to help - contribute here, on Github. **All contributions are welcome!**
+If you want to help - please contribute here, on Github. **All contributions are welcome!**

+_I'm making plans for v3.0 release.
+Many things will be simplified and cleaned up in hope of making liblightmodbus lighter, more flexible and possibly easier to use.
+If you would like to suggest something, please let me know [here](https://github.com/Jacajack/liblightmodbus/issues/19)._

 ## Platforms on which liblightmodbus is known to run
  - 8-bit AVR (ATmega 8, ATmega 328, etc.)